THE RECTOR'S MESSAGE Saturday, 27 June 2020

 Be sure to check out the weekly music and carillon recordings.
 Go to the Gallery tab on the parish website; select videos; there you will find hymns selected for the day, along with Messiah's church bells ringing out the Good News of the Easter season.
-This music is presented each week by Hannah Albrecht and Sam Frenkel and friends.
-Thank you, Hannah and Sam - and all who contribute each week!
+This music is presented each week by Hannah Albrecht and Sam Frenkel.
+Thank you, Hannah and Sam!

 SUNDAY SERMON AVAILABLE EACH WEEK

 Each week, the text of the Sunday sermon is posted to the website.
 Feel free to print it out if you find that helpful.
 And perhaps you might also print a copy and send to someone who doesn't have computer access.
 This would be greatly appreciated and provide a way for these parishioners to also stay connected.

 BISHOP GUTIERREZ ON CBS EACH SUNDAYS